 Active duty military personnel are also eligible for education benefits under the G.I.
 Bill.
 Interested persons should contact their duty station Education Officer for details before applying for admission to the college.

 Veterans will not be certified for VA benefits until all entrance/admissions criteria are met.
-Wake Tech Certifying Officials also require "official" transcripts, DD-214, NOBE (for Reservist and members of the National Guard), and/or Certificate of Eligibility.
+Wake Tech Certifying Officials require "official" transcripts from high school and other institutions of higher learning to expedite the certification process.
+Additionally, we request copies of the DD-214 and VA Certificate of Eligibility.
+Reservist and members of the National Guard also must sumbit the Notice of Basic Eligibility (NOBE).
 Veterans using GI Bill benefits are encouraged to apply for Federal Financial Aid.
 Veterans attending Wake Tech under the G.I.
 Bill receive a monthly reimbursement from the Department of Veterans Affairs.
 The reimbursement is based on course load; for example, a veteran carrying a full-time load would be eligible for the full benefit.
 To receive the full benefit, the veteran must be enrolled at the full time rate for the particular semester.
-Veterans should contact a Wake Tech VA Certifying Official, located in the Student Services Building, room 128, for more information.
+Veterans should contact a Wake Tech VA Certifying Official, located on Southern Wake (Main) Campus in the Student Services Building, room 143, or Northern Wake Campus, Building C, room 217, for more information.

 Veterans are afforded the same rights as any Wake Tech student and must meet the same academic requirements and standards.
 Veterans must meet the grade-point average (GPA) standards established in Wake Tech's Academic Probation and Suspension policy.
 A veteran failing to meet GPA standards at the end of a term will be placed on probation.
 A veteran failing to meet those standards at the end of the next term in attendance will have VA enrollment certification terminated and benefits suspended.
 Enrollment certification will not be restored until GPA standards are met, or upon approval of a Satisfactory Academic Progress Appeal (SAP) Form.

 Any changes to a veteran's enrollment must be immediately reported to the Wake Tech VA Certifying Official.
 Reporting delays or omissions can adversely affect future benefits.
-Veterans dropped or withdrawn for any reason will be immediately reported to the VA, and appropriate adjustments will be.
+Veterans dropped or withdrawn for any reason will be immediately reported to the VA, and appropriate adjustments will be made.